jonathan-16bit/Toy_Search_Engine/README.md

 Pin status: A Boolean flag to indicate the priority status of a snippet.

 (All metadata fields support retrieval via search)

+# Note
+Please refer to trie_mechanics.md  for the trie implementation details.